Not Currently on View

 This sparkling coastal view is one of the few landscapes in this gallery by an English painter.
 John Brett was associated with the Pre-Raphaelite Brotherhood, a group of British artists who admired the sincerity of late-medieval art.
 They worked with painstaking accuracy, based on careful observation.
 Brett even became a respected student of natural phenomena.

 While Brett's Italian seascape glows with brilliant color and luminosity, it does not rely on an Impressionist approach.
 Brett's image is rendered in minute detail, with precise brushstrokes.
 In the distance he offers a glimpse of the isle of Capri.

-(James Coats, New York, New York), purchased by the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art, in 1964.
+(James Coats, New York, New York), purchased by the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1964.

 Provenance research is on-going at the Indianapolis Museum of Art at Newfields.
 Please contact Annette Schlagenhauff, Curator of European Art, at email@example.com if you have questions, or if you have additional information to share with us.